mypiaware/virtual-radar-server-installation/README.md

 `vrs`

-The `vrs` command will provide options on how a user may want to start VRS.
-These are the options:
+The `vrs` command will provide options on how a user may want to start or stop VRS.
+These are all the command options:

 | Command         | Description                                                     |
 | --------------- | --------------------------------------------------------------- |